signature-ip-ai/inoculator-user-guide/source/addressmap.rst

 Address Map
 ===================================================

-NC-NoC
+**NC-NoC**
 ------------------------------------------------

-This feature displays the address range of all target devices in the topology.
-By default, addresses are configured automatically, but users can still configure them manually.
-To configure this, navigate to “Address Map” tab.
+The Address Map feature displays the address ranges assigned to all Target Devices within the topology.
+By default, these addresses are automatically generated.
+However, users have the option to manually configure the address ranges as needed.

+To access this feature, navigate to the “Address Map” tab.

 .. image:: images/address_map4.png